Chandan-Yadav24/Crowd-Count-Using-Analytics/README.md

 # Crowd Count Using Analytics

 A full-stack application for real-time crowd counting and analysis using YOLOv8 object detection.
-The system allows users to upload videos, define detection zones, and analyze crowd density with detailed analytics.
+The system allows users to upload videos, define detection zones, analyze crowd density with detailed analytics, and interact with an AI chatbot for insights.

 ## Features